Lost pet snake hitches ride across Virginia in U-Haul; owner plans to reunite

-A U-Haul manager in Virginia was in for a slithery surprise when she opened a rental truck’s door to find a 2-3-foot python on the vehicle’s floor.
+A U-Haul manager in Virginia was in for a slithery surprise when she opened a rental truck’s door to find a 2 to 3-foot python on the vehicle’s floor.

 Using social media, Virginia’s Wildlife Management and Control team learned the reptile was someone’s pet from Newport News.